samueldmq/samueldmq-old-website/_posts/2015-11-12-UFRN-Natal.markdown

 ---
-title:  "Natal!"
+title:  "UFRN Natal"
 date:   2015-11-12 00:00:00
-description: OpenStack Introduction at UFRN - Natal
+description: "Introduction to OpenStack to masters and undergraduate students"
 type: talk
 ---